elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 - Created in 1934, crown corporation since 1938
 - While the government may issue a directive to the Bank, it has not done so since the act was amended in 1967 to allow this
-- Board: 12 part-time directors, governor (appointed for 7 years renewable), senior deputy governor, deputy minister of finance
+- Board: 12 part-time directors, governor (appointed for 7 years renewable by the governor), senior deputy governor, deputy minister of finance
   - directors are not experts on monetary policy and cannot be bankers nor economists'
 - Essentially, although the government has the power to influence the bank, it can't influence in the short-term
 - Balance sheet